tonethar/IGME-430-Fall-2024/exercises/6-intro-to-express.md

     - choose the `POST` method
     - try the above URL again
     - you should see the expected server response now!
+- OK, you can move on now - we just wanted to show you how express handles `POST` requests

 ---